fosslight/fosslight-guide-en/started/2_try/4_project.md

 ### Check OSS Name button (SRC, BIN Tab)
 It automatically changes to the OSS Name stored in FOSSLight based on the Download location written in the OSS Table.
 - A list of OSS to be automatically converted is displayed in the pop-up.
-    - Change OSS Name button: The OSS Name of the OSS Table is changed for the checked row.
+    - Change OSS Name button : The OSS Name of the OSS Table is changed for the checked row.
-    - (Admin Only) Add Nickname button: OSS Name written in OSS Table is added as Nickname to OSS stored in FOSSLight for the checked row.
+    - (Admin Only) Add Nickname button : OSS Name written in OSS Table is added as Nickname to OSS stored in FOSSLight for the checked row.

 ### <a name="comment"></a> Leave a Comment
 - If you click the Comment Edit button at the top right of each tab, you can leave a comment and send the comment to the reviewer, watcher, or creator by e-mail.

 ### <a name="warning"></a> OSS Table's Warning message
 #### Warning message meaning by color
-- Red: You cannot request a review or confirm.
+- Red : You cannot request a review or confirm.
 Correction is required after review.
-- Blue: Review request or confirmation is possible, but it is a matter that needs to be reviewed.
+- Blue : Review request or confirmation is possible, but it is a matter that needs to be reviewed.
-- Gray: This message is for information delivery.
+- Gray : This message is for information delivery.

 #### Review items according to Warning message